Gaetano Reina: Mafia boss

 Reina had long been a captain in the Morello family, being in charge of many men and operations within the Morello organization.
 As the Morello family fell into chaos during the 1910s, Reina, along with Salvatore D'Aquila and Joe Masseria, split off to form their own families.
 Thus, by 1920, he ruled as boss of his own crime family controlling criminal operations in The Bronx and parts of East Harlem.
 His crime family held a monopoly over the ice box distribution in The Bronx.
 Reina's underboss was Tommy Gagliano, a former Morello gang member.

 In the late 1920s, Reina formed an alliance with Masseria, who had absorbed into his now powerful organization the remnants of the much weakened Morello family.
 In 1925, Salvatore Maranzano arrived in New York City and took over the Castellammare family that operated out of the Williamsburg, Brooklyn.
 Reina switched sides and began supporting Maranzano.
 Masseria learned of Reina's betrayal and ordered Charles "Lucky" Luciano to arrange Reina's murder.

 Murder

-On the evening of February 26, 1930, Reina left his mistress Marie Ennis' apartment on Sheridan Avenue in the Claremont section of the Bronx (other sources claim he was leaving his aunt's apartment after dinner) when he was ambushed (some suspect Vito Genovese while others suspect Joseph Pinzolo) and shot in the head with a double barreled shotgun, instantly killing him.
+On the evening of February 26, 1930, Reina left his mistress Marie Ennis' apartment on Sheridan Avenue in the Claremont section of the Bronx, although other sources claim he was leaving his aunt's apartment after dinner.
+He was ambushed and shot in the head with a double barreled shotgun, instantly killing him.
+Some suspect Vito Genovese while others suspect Joseph Pinzoloas being the perpetrators.
 The two hit men left the weapon under a parked car and escaped.
-On his body, police found a handgun and $804 in cash.
-Reina's death helped lead to the Castellammarese War between Masseria and Maranzano.
+On his body, police found a handgun and $804 in cash, which is equivalent to $14,753 in 2025.
+Reina's death was one of the many factors of the start of the Castellammarese War between Masseria and Maranzano.

 Reina is buried at Woodlawn Cemetery in Bronx, New York.